mertcobn/reentrancy-poc/README.md

 The attack unfolds in seven steps:

 1. **Setup.** Honest users (alice, bob, charlie) each deposit 1 ETH into the vault.
-The attacker also deposits 1 ETH through their malicious contract — this initial deposit is required to pass the require(bal > 0, "no balance") check inside withdraw.
+The attacker also deposits 1 ETH through their malicious contract.
+This initial deposit is required to pass the require(bal > 0, "no balance") check inside withdraw.
 The vault now holds 4 ETH in total.

 2. **Trigger.** The attacker calls withdraw() on the vault from inside their own Attacker contract.